 About the Show

-Happy Jacks has been combining beer, tabletop RPGs and humor to create high quality content since 2009.
+Happy Jacks has been combining tabletop RPGs and humor to create high quality content since 2009.
 We’ve assembled a diverse cast of seasoned entertainers, tabletop RPG experts, and nerds to bring you some of the most engaging tabletop content out there.
-We have a top-rated weekly advice show, and dozens of actual plays in many different systems available as podcasts or watched on Youtube and Twitch.
+We have a top-rated weekly advice show and dozens of actual play shows in different systems available as podcasts or to watch on Youtube and Twitch.